Skip to main content

 The 60-second version

-Shoulder impingement - or subacromial pain syndrome - responds well to structured exercise rehab, with no advantage to surgery over supervised exercise in the landmark Beard 2018 CSAW trial.
-The Tipton 2003 connective-tissue framework sets the timescale: 8-12 weeks for measurable tendon adaptation.
-The Cook 2015 loading model permits pain up to 3/10 if it settles within 24 hours.
+Shoulder impingement - or subacromial pain syndrome - responds well to structured exercise rehab; separately, the landmark Beard 2018 CSAW trial found real decompression surgery was no better than placebo surgery or simple monitoring, undercutting the case for early surgery.
+The Tipton 1975 connective-tissue research shows tendon and ligament strength adapts to training load over weeks to months; the graded protocol below runs roughly 8-12 weeks, per the Holmgren RCT.
+A widely used pain-monitoring rule permits pain up to 3/10 during exercise if it settles within 24 hours.
 Start with isometrics and scapular control, progress to eccentrics in weeks 3-8, and reintroduce overhead movement in weeks 8-12.
 Red flags - sudden trauma, night pain not settling, significant weakness, neurological signs - mean see a physiotherapist first.

 The most common shoulder complaint in adults who lift, swim, paddle, or work at a desk is some version of it hurts when I raise my arm overhead.
 The umbrella term is shoulder impingement - or, in the more careful modern literature, subacromial pain syndrome.
-Either way, the encouraging news is that the strongest evidence base supports exercise-based self-rehab over surgery for most mild-to-moderate cases, with comparable long-term outcomes and no surgical downside Beard 2018 Holmgren 2012.
+Either way, the encouraging news is that the strongest evidence base supports exercise-based self-rehab for most mild-to-moderate cases, with many patients avoiding surgery altogether and achieving comparable outcomes Holmgren 2012 - a conclusion reinforced by the finding that real decompression surgery is itself no better than placebo surgery or simple monitoring Beard 2018.

 The discouraging news is that exercise rehab is a slower, more disciplined process than most people give it.
-Tipton's foundational 2003 review of connective-tissue adaptation established what every tendon-rehab framework since has worked downstream of: tendon and ligament tissue remodels in response to graded loading on a timescale of 8 to 12 weeks, not days Tipton 2003.
+Tipton's foundational 1975 review of connective-tissue adaptation established what every tendon-rehab framework since has worked downstream of: in animal models, tendon and ligament junction strength rises with chronic training and falls with immobilization, a process that plays out over weeks to months, not days Tipton 1975.
+The 8-to-12-week timelines used in modern rehab protocols come from later human trials, not this review.
 There is no shortcut.

 What we actually mean by impingement